 Using the Tracker and Analytic Weights.
-When using the tracker weight, respondents are weighted up to represent all Medicare beneficiaries ages 65 and older who were alive at the time the sampling frame was fixed (on September 30, 2010 for the Round 1 sample; September 30, 2014 for the Round 5 new sample) and residing in the contiguous United States.
+When using the tracker weight, respondents are weighted up to represent all Medicare beneficiaries ages 65 and older who were alive at the reference date for the sampling frame (on September 30, 2010 for the Round 1 sample; September 30, 2014 for the Round 5 new sample) and residing in the contiguous United States.
 In contrast, the analytic weight reproduces only those alive and eligible for NHATS during the fieldwork period (beginning May 2011 for Round 1 and May 2014 for Round 5).

 The other difference between the two sets of weights is the treatment of respondents who are eligible for both an SP and FQ interview.
 In Round 1, cases missing an SP interview (r1dresid = 3) have a positive tracker weight but an analytic weight of zero.
-The analytic weights of individuals who completed both an SP and FQ interview are adjusted to represent these cases (for details see Montaquila, Freedman, Spillman, and Kasper 2012, 2014, 2015a, 2015b; DeMatteis, Freedman, and Kasper, 2016).
+The analytic weights of individuals who completed both an SP and FQ interview are adjusted to represent these cases (for details see Montaquila, Freedman, Spillman, and Kasper 2012, 2014, 2015a, 2015b; DeMatteis, Freedman, and Kasper 2016, 2017).
 The same is true for cases missing an SP interview in Round 2 or later (r#dresid = 3, 5, 7) if the person has a completed FQ.
-For all other respondents (including LML cases) the analytic and tracker weights are equal.